 In other words, you want to find books that sound interesting to you.
 Would I ever read a romance novel?
 Potentially, but it would have to have pretty excellent reviews across the board by a wide range of people.
 A better example for me would actually be fantasy novels - I don’t generally love fantasy novels, but some of my favorite books I’ve ever read have been fantasy novels.
 This is because I have given fantasy novels a chance that have excellent reviews across the board.

 In order to find what types of books you like in general, you’ll have to read novels from multiple genres.
 Perhaps you’ll find you really like young adult novels, mystery novels, non-fiction novels, or one of the multitude of other genres.
 You don’t need just one, but the more you read, the more you’ll start to understand your own tastes in books.
 You’ll begin to see what types of books are really interesting overall to you and that can capture your attention the best.
-You need to read in order to find out what you like to read.
-Amazing, I know.
+You need to read in order to find out what you like to read - there's no other way around it.

 This is definitely hardest for me because of my kids.
 They don’t understand that I want to really engage in a novel - they want attention all of the time.
 Especially as I begin a book, I have to force myself to focus on the words and the storyline.
 If I can remain focused for the first few chapters, then I’ll become locked in to what’s going on.